epfl-ada/ada-2022-project-abracadabra/README.md

  ## Proposed timeline
+ - Check number of links in the description
+ - Classify the News & Pol. channels into political affiliation (spectrum or binary)
+ - At the same time, find which gaming and political channels the viewers are leaving a comment
+ - Classify viewers into political affiliation
+ - Check if there are significant correlation between watched gaming and political YouTubers
+ - If yes, classify gaming channels into groups of games of type of games
+ - Check correlation between political channels and groups/types of games watched by the viewers
+ - Check if viewers always always watch channels on the same political side

  ## Organization within the team
  Everyone will touch all parts of the project, but here are our main tasks :